microsoft/ethr/README.md

 		c: Connections/s
 		p: Packets/s
 		l: Latency, Loss & Jitter
-		cl: TCP Connection Setup Latency
+		pi: Ping Loss & Latency
 		tr: TraceRoute with Loss & Latency
 		Default: b - Bandwidth measurement.
+	-w <number>
+		Use specified number of iterations for warmup.
+		Default: 1
 ```
 ### External Client Mode
 ```
 In this mode, Ethr client can talk to a non-Ethr server.
-This mode only supports few types of measurements, such as TCP connection latency, connections/s and ICMP trace route.
+This mode only supports few types of measurements, such as Ping, Connections/s and TraceRoute.
 	-c <destination>
 		Run in external client mode and connect to <destination>.
-		<destination> is specified using host:port format for TCP tests and host format for ICMP tests.
+		<destination> is specified in <host:port> format for TCP and <host> format for ICMP.
 		Example: For TCP - www.microsoft.com:443 or 10.1.0.4:22
 		         For ICMP - www.microsoft.com or 10.1.0.4
 	-m <mode>